 Everything essential is within walking or biking distance.
 You keep your body in a relatively decent shape since you’re self-powering your vehicle, though I somewhat feel the flat geography of NOLA is cheating in that regard.

 However, in spite of the afore-mentioned traffic, I can cross town faster on bicycle, and not have to worry about parking problems.

 It changes the way you envision your daily routines, errands, and activities.
-It also gives you the opportunity to slow down and truly experience your neighbourhood.
+It also gives you the opportunity to slow down and truly experience your neighborhood.
 I doubt I’d appreciate the cultural architecture of the south nearly as well if I drove past these houses at 30+mph every day.

 Petty Thieves & Hard Lessons

 One worry as a bicycle commuter is the abundance of thieves.
 Last March, one actually pedalled away with my bike, right before my eyes.
 The cheap lock was clipped off, just out of sight from where I sat at the steps of the building by the square.

 I was there for the free concert, having a good time.
 Suddenly, I spotted somene riding past on a bike that looked suspiciously like my own.
 I glanced over where my bike was parked (and now missing), then chased after the thief.
 But he turned a corner, and I lost him as a crowd of people swarmed me.

 A pit filled my stomach as I watched my bicycle exit my life.